-- Canned Tomatoes for Pasta Sauce: I highly recommend seeking out good quality canned tomatoes.
+- Canned Tomatoes: I highly recommend seeking out good quality canned tomatoes.
 They’re not a very expensive pantry ingredient to begin with, but the difference between watery, unripe tomatoes and ripe, red sweet ones packed in puree is huge.

 Genuine San Marzano tomatoes can be fantastic, but there’s confusion and sometimes actual fraud surrounding them.
 Just because tomatoes are labeled with the words “San Marzano” doesn’t necessarily mean they’re amazing.

 While real, authentic San Marzanos must come from that exact region near Naples, Italy and need to be DOP certified, there are plenty of products labeled “San Marzano” that might just be the type of tomato (a type of Roma known as San Marzano), not where they’re grown.